 Dr Charles RoyalDr Charles Royal (Te Ahukaramū) is an independent composer, teacher, researcher and cultural leader.
 He is deeply committed to the development of a new tangata whenuatanga (indigenous communities and life ways), particularly as this may be achieved through music, performing arts, education and research.
-Charles is the leader of the modern whare tapere - community based 'houses' of storytelling, dance, games, music and other entertainments – and he is the Artistic Director of 'Ōrotokare: Art, Story, Motion Trust' which convenes whare tapere in Hauraki.
+Charles is the leader of the modern whare tapere - community based 'houses' of storytelling, dance, games, music and other entertainments – and he is the Artistic Director of Ōrotokare: Art, Story, Motion Trust, which convenes whare tapere in Hauraki.

-Previously, Charles was a Director at Te Papa Tongarewa Museum of New Zealand (2016-19), Professor of Indigenous Development, Director of Ngā Pae o te Māramatanga at the University of Auckland (2009-2014), and Director of Graduate Studies and Research at Te Wānanga-o-Raukawa in Ōtaki (1994-2002).
+Previously, Charles was a Director at Te Papa Tongarewa Museum of New Zealand (2016-19), Professor of Indigenous Development, and Director of Ngā Pae o te Māramatanga, at the University of Auckland (2009-2014) and Director of Graduate Studies and Research at Te Wānanga-o-Raukawa, Ōtaki (1994-2002).
 Charles has received numerous awards for his ground-breaking work in mātauranga Māori and indigenous knowledge.
-He has been a Fulbright Scholar (2001), a Winston Churchill Fellow (2001), and a Resident at the Rockefeller Study and Conference Centre, Bellagio, Italy (2004).
+He has been a Fulbright Scholar (2001), a Winston Churchill Fellow (2001) and a Resident at the Rockefeller Study and Conference Centre, Bellagio, Italy (2004).
 From 2011 to 2014, Charles was a Visiting Fellow at the University of London (programme entitled ‘Indigeneity in the Contemporary World: Performance, Politics, Belonging’ lead by Prof Helen Gilbert).

 Charles has published six books and ten monographs - all on aspects of mātauranga Māori and iwi histories and traditions – the most recent being Te Ngākau (2009), a text in Māori on the nature of knowledge and knowing.
 Charles is a graduate of the Victoria University of Wellington School of Music and he also completed a doctorate in theatre and film studies from Victoria University in 1998.